rhettchase/code-301-can-of-books-backend/README.md

 **Author**: Rhett Chase || Kaitlin Davis

-**Version**: 1.0.0
+**Version**: 2.0.0

 ## Overview

 Application is the back-end database for books.
 It will take in a selection of status from the client (if book is `available` or `unavailable` return data based on the request.
 The user is able to to view the list of books based on their criteria.
+They also have the ability to add new books and delete books from the collection.

 The application features a custom server, which provides data for the Can of Books front-end application.

 Can of Books is a user-friendly application designed to simplify the process of finding books.
 Whether you're a book enthusiast, a student, or just someone looking for a good read, Can of Books helps you locate books with various titles with ease.

 [Front-end GitHub Repo](https://github.com/KaitlinDa/can-of-books-frontend)